saminiir/saminiir.github.io/_drafts/2017-02-07-lets-code-tcp-ip-stack-5.markdown

 As we have discussed, TCP keeps the sequence numbers of transmitted data in memory and responds with acknowledgments.
 The transmitted data is put into a retransmission queue and timers associated with the data are started.
 If no acknowledgment for the sequence of data is received before the timer runs out, a retransmission occurs.

 As can be seen, TCP builds its reliability on the principles of ARQ.
-The detailed implementations of ARQ are, however, very involved.
+However, detailed implementations of ARQ are involved.
 Simple questions like "how long should the sender wait for an acknowledgement?" are tricky to answer, especially when maximum performance is desired.
 TCP extensions like Selective Acknowledgments (SACK)[^sack] alleviate efficiency problems by acknowledging out-of-order data and avoiding unnecessary round-trips.

 # TCP Retransmission